michaelji520/iphone-device-info/README.md

-# iphone-device-info
+# @mz/iphone-device-info

-iphone screen size info and safe area parameters for frontend developers
+This repo provides multiple iphone screen info for frontend developers, including screen pixel, safe area...

+if you have any suggestions, feel free to submit an issue or send an email.